Piyush-BA/concur-manual/docs/delegates.md

 ---
 layout: default
-title: Delegation on behalf
+title: How to Delegate
 nav_order: 5
 ---
-# Delegation on behalf
+# How to Delegate

-Sometimes we are not able to complete the process on our own.
+Delegation is the assignment of any responsibility or authority to another person.
 In these cases, we need to give access to our Concur account to someone else.
 In the Concur system, this process is called request delegation.
 To understand how to delegate your account or to access a delegated account, Follow the steps below.

 ## 1 Request Delegates
 ### Role- All users